P-Asare/Restaurant_Reservation_System/README.md

 - `bin`: Holds the compiled output files.

 ## DEPENDENCY MANAGEMENT
 To manage dependencies for your Java projects, utilize the JAVA PROJECTS view in Visual Studio Code.
-Further details can be found in [this guide](link-to-dependency-management-guide).

 ## INSTALLATION
 Please follow these steps to install and set up the project: